GTPB/ELB18F/NGS.md

 **TASK** Let's do the whole process using galaxy.
 Upload the reference genome and the paired fastq files into Galaxy.
 Check their quality and perform any necessary filtering using trimmomatic or with any of the tools we saw before.
 Next, perform an alignment with bwa mem of the paired reads (you need to select the option of paired reads) against the reference genome (choose one from history).
 Next, download the bam file that was created.
 Also download the companion bai index file (you need to press on the download icon to have the option to download the bam and the bai files).

 **NOTE**: Turn on the green light when you're finished.
 Don't hesitate to ask questions and to turn on the red light if you're having issues.

+**QUESTION**: Did you broadly understand the challenges of aligning millions of short reads to a genome?

+**QUESTION**: Did you broadly understand the assumptions underlying the use of burrows-wheeler aligners?

+**QUESTION**: Could you use bwa to align reads to a reference genome?

+**QUESTION**: Do you know what is the most common alignment format these aligners use?

+**QUESTION**: Do you broadly understand the contents of a SAM/BAM file and the difference between SAM and BAM?

 ## <a id="LO4">Visualize alignments</a>